-Based upon its 2022 and 2025 Community Health Needs Assessment (CHNA) process, BILH identified community behavioral health access as the system priority across its Community Benefits Service Area (CBSA).
-Preliminary data from the 2025 CHNA further reinforce that this priority continues to be a need throughout the CBSA.
-Using the CHNA results, BILH undertook a process to identify opportunities to collaboratively work with community partners to address barriers faced by community residents when accessing behavioral health (mental health and substance use) care and services.
+Based upon its 2022 Community Health Needs Assessment (CHNA) process, BILH identified community behavioral health access as the system priority across its Community Benefits Service Area (CBSA).
+In the spring of 2023, BILH undertook a process to identify opportunities to collaboratively work with community partners to address barriers faced by community residents when accessing behavioral health (mental health and substance use) care and services.

 In response to the input from community residents and partners throughout this process, BILH is investing in strategies that elevate messaging, amplify mental health topics and foster and fund behavioral health navigation across its CBSA.
-These strategies are in addition to the efforts individual BILH hospitals are conducting in collaboration with community partners.
+These strategies are in addition to the efforts individual BILH hospitals are conducting in collaboration with community partners as part of the FY23 - FY25 Implementation Strategy (IS).
 All strategies align with the BILH Community Benefits Guiding Principles of accountability, community engagement, equity and impact.

-This Request for Proposals (RFP) seeks to provide grants to two (2) organizations with the capacity to implement a community-based Behavioral Health Navigator program in the Massachusetts Gateway Municipality of either Chelsea and/or Lowell.
+This Request for Proposals (RFP) seeks to provide grants to three (3) organizations with a strong track record and the demonstrated capacity to implement a community-based Behavioral Health Navigator program in the Massachusetts Gateway Municipalities of Haverhill, Lynn and Quincy.
 Grant funding will be focused on creating and implementing a community-based Behavioral Health Navigator model to increase community residents' connections to behavioral health services and supports and provide education to the broader community about mental health and substance use resources.